team-mayes/atesa/docs/the_config_file.rst

 	A termination criterion for EPS that terminates the sampling in a given EPS window after this number of samples within it have been written to the EPS output file.
 Negative values mean no limit; sampling will continue indefinitely (until ATESA is terminated by other means).
 Default = -1

+.. _UmbrellaSamplingSettings:

 Umbrella Sampling Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 These options are specific to umbrella sampling (US) runs only.
 They mostly pertain to defining the restraints.
 It may be useful to run a test run first with only a few windows along a small subset of the full range of reaction coordinate values to verify these settings before continuing.

-Keep in mind that if you perform a large amount of sampling and then discover that there are gaps in your sampling, you can always submit a new umbrella sampling job (in a new working directory) with windows centered in the gaps and then copy the resulting output data files (named with "_us.dat") to the original working directory to include them all in the same analysis.
+Keep in mind that if you perform a large amount of sampling and then discover that there are gaps in your sampling, you can always submit a new umbrella sampling job (in a new working directory) with the same settings but with windows centered in the gaps, and then copy the resulting output data files (named with "_us.dat") to the original working directory to include them all in the same analysis.

 ``us_rc_min`` **‡**